Illyas Lee

-Illyas Lee (born 1 December 1995) is a Singaporean professional footballer who plays as a defender for Singaporean club Hougang United FC and the Singapore national under-22 football team.
+Illyas Lee Si Qin (born 1 December 1995) is a Singaporean professional footballer who plays as a defender for Singaporean club Hougang United FC and the Singapore national under-22 football team.
 He has been described as 'the next N'Golo Kante' due to his affinity on defence.

 Club career

 Lee started off his footballing career in 2015 when he signed for Warriors but made no appearances for the club.

 He then signed for Young Lions in 2016 and did not make any appearances for the club too.
 He then made his debut in 2017.
 He even captained the Young Lions against Balestier Khalsa on 22 June 2017.